XY-boy/MSDTGP/README.md

  #### More details can be found in our paper!

 ## Contact
-If you have any questions or suggestions, feel free to contact me.
+If you have any questions or suggestions, feel free to contact me. 😊
-Email: xiao_yi@whu.edu.cn
+Email: xiao_yi@whu.edu.cn; xy574475@gmail.com
-Tel: (+86) 15927574475 (WeChat)

 ## Citation
 If you find our work helpful in your research, please consider citing it.
-Thank you! 😊😊😊
+Thank you! 😊😊
 ```
 @ARTICLE{xiao2022msdtgp,
 author={Xiao, Yi and Su, Xin and Yuan, Qiangqiang and Liu, Denghong and Shen, Huanfeng and Zhang, Liangpei},